KNIME logo

 String

-A string is a sequence of characters used to represent text.
-In programming, strings are a common data type used for storing and manipulating text.
+A string is a sequence of characters used to represent text in programming.

 Structured data